 Stanley Bak is an assistant professor in the Department of Computer Science at Stony Brook University investigating the verification of autonomy, cyber-physical systems, and neural networks.
 He strives to develop practical formal methods that are both scalable and useful, which demands developing new theory, programming efficient tools and building experimental systems.

 Short Bio: Stanley Bak received his PhD from the the Department of Computer Science at the University of Illinois at Urbana-Champaign (UIUC) in 2013 and then worked for several years at the Air Force Research Laboratory (AFRL) in the Verification and Validation (V&V) group of the Aerospace Systems Directorate.
-In 2020, he received the AFOSR Young Investigator Research Program (YIP) award.
+He received the AFOSR Young Investigator Research Program (YIP) award in 2020 and the NSF CAREER award in 2023.
 He is currently an assistant professor in the Department of Computer Science at Stony Brook University.

 Longer Bio: Stanley Bak received a Bachelor's degree in Computer Science from Rensselaer Polytechnic Institute (RPI) in 2007 (summa cum laude), and a Master's degree in Computer Science from the University of Illinois at Urbana-Champaign (UIUC) in 2009.
 He completed his PhD from the Department of Computer Science at UIUC in 2013.
 He received the Founders Award of Excellence for his undergraduate research at RPI in 2004, the Debra and Ira Cohen Graduate Fellowship from UIUC twice, in 2008 and 2009, and was awarded the Science, Mathematics and Research for Transformation (SMART) Scholarship from 2009 to 2013.
 From 2013 to 2018, Stanley was a Research Computer Scientist at the US Air Force Research Lab (AFRL), both in the Information Directorate in Rome, NY, and in the Verification and Validation (V&V) group in the Aerospace Systems Directorate in Dayton, OH.
 He helped run Safe Sky Analytics, a research consulting company investigating verification and autonomous systems, and performed teaching at Georgetown University in 2019.
 He has been an assistant professor at Stony Brook University since Fall 2020, where he is affiliated with the AI institute.
-He received the Air Force Office of Scientific Research (AFOSR) Young Investigator Research Program (YIP) award in 2020.
+He received the US Air Force Office of Scientific Research (AFOSR) Young Investigator Research Program (YIP) award in 2020, and the National Science Foundation (NSF) CAREER Award in 2023.

 Email: {{makeEmail()}}stonybrook.edu